Set up Gloo Mesh

 export REMOTE_CLUSTER2=cluster2

-3. Save the kubeconfig contexts for your clusters.
+4. Save the kubeconfig contexts for your clusters.
 Run kubectl config get-contexts, look for your cluster in the CLUSTER column, and get the context name in the NAME column.
 Note: Do not use context names with underscores.
-The context name is used as a SAN specification in the generated certificate that connects workload clusters to the management cluster, and underscores in SAN are not FQDN compliant.
+The generated certificate that connects workload clusters to the management cluster uses the context name as a SAN specification, and underscores in SAN are not FQDN compliant.
 You can rename a context by running kubectl config rename-context "<oldcontext>" <newcontext>.

 export MGMT_CONTEXT=<management-cluster-context>